coq/coq/doc/ltac2.md

   `try`, `repeat`, `do`, `once`, `progress`, `time`, `abstract`.
 - `idtac` is no more.
-Either use `()` if you expect nothing to happen, `(fun () => ())` if you want a thunk (see next section), or use printing primitives from the `Message` module if you wand to display something.
+Either use `()` if you expect nothing to happen, `(fun () => ())` if you want a thunk (see next section), or use printing primitives from the `Message` module if you want to display something.

 ## Tactic delay